-I think what I miss almost more than anything is our time alone at night, reading and talking.
+I think what I miss almost more than anything is our time at night, reading and talking.
 It was my favorite time of the day.
 Just you and me and a book.
 I treasure those books and all the hours we spent.
 Shell Silverstein’s silly rhymes, your nature books of course, Norman the rescue dog….at 12, we didn’t read as much as we used to and I wish we had.
 I’ll never part with our books.
 Not ever.

 I miss being your Mom.
 It’s all I ever wanted to be.

 I know I said it, but I ache to hear you hum and sing to yourself.

 I miss your smell and the perfection of your baby skin.
 You still had baby skin.
 You were still a baby.
 Twelve is a baby.

 I miss my life when you were in it.
 I will never be whole again.